crispab/codekvast/README.md

     sudo apt-get install nodejs npm

+#### PhantomJS

+Install PhantomJS globally (Ubuntu, Debian):

+    sudo npm install -g phantomjs-prebuilt
+    sudo updatedb
+    locate phantomjs | egrep '/bin/phantomjs$'

+Note the exact location of `phantomjs`
+(On Ubuntu this is `/usr/lib/node_modules/phantomjs-prebuilt/bin/phantomjs`).

+Edit `$HOME/.gradle/gradle.properties` and add

+    systemProp.phantomjs.binary.path = /path/to/phantomjs

+where `/path/to/phantomjs` is the path to your installed PhantomJS binary.

 #### Docker Engine & Docker Compose

 Docker Engine 1.10 or later and Docker Compose 1.6 or later is required for Codekvast Warehouse.